1st Infantry Division (United States): Combat chronicle

 The division then drove across France in a continuous offensive.
-It took large numbers of prisoners during the Battle of the Mons Pocket, and reached the German border at Aachen in September.
+It took large numbers of prisoners during the Battle of the Mons Pocket, and reached the German border at Aachen in September, becoming one of the first units to fire artillery into German soil.
 The division laid siege to Aachen, taking the city after a direct assault on 21 October 1944.
 The 1st Division then attacked east of Aachen through the Hürtgen Forest, driving to the Ruhr, and was moved to a rear area 7 December 1944 for refitting and rest following 6 months of combat.
 When the German Wacht Am Rhein offensive (commonly called the Battle of the Bulge) was launched on 16 December 1944, the division, now commanded by Major General Clift Andrus, was quickly moved to the Ardennes front.
 Fighting continuously from 17 December 1944 to 28 January 1945, the division helped to blunt and reverse the German offensive.
-Thereupon, the division, now commanded by Major General Clift Andrus, attacked and again breached the Siegfried Line, fought across the Ruhr, 23 February 1945, and drove on to the Rhine, crossing at the Remagen bridgehead, 15–16 March.
+Thereupon, the division attacked and again breached the Siegfried Line, fought across the Ruhr, 23 February 1945, and drove on to the Rhine, crossing at the Remagen bridgehead, 15–16 March.
 The division broke out of the bridgehead, took part in the encirclement of the Ruhr Pocket, captured Paderborn, pushed through the Harz Mountains, and was in Czechoslovakia, fighting at Kynšperk nad Ohří, Prameny, and Mnichov (Domažlice District) when the war in Europe ended.
-Sixteen members of the division were awarded the Medal of Honor during World War II.
+Seventeen members of the division were awarded the Medal of Honor during World War II.